Materials & Suppliers

 Most miniature artists work with the aid of magnification of some kind, which can be anything from reading glasses to lenses fitted onto headbands.
 Hand-held magnifying glasses and 'gooseneck' magnifiers are also popular.

 It is worth trying out a variety to find the one that best suits you as it is very much a matter of personal preference.
-You can order from the range available at Polymers Plus (UK) or other online shops supplying craft magnifiers.
+You can order from the range available at Polymers Plus (UK - link above) or other online shops supplying craft magnifiers.
 Alternatively your local optician will have some.